-Deep soaking, gentle rain is essential for a desert floral display.
+Gentle rain that soaks deeply into the soil is essential for a desert floral display.
 To begin, a rainstorm of a half inch or more is needed to wash the protective coating off wildflower seeds and allow them to sprout.
 For plants to continue growing, rainstorms must come at evenly-spaced intervals throughout the winter and spring.
 The best blooms are triggered by an early, winter-type rainstorm in September or October, followed by an El Niño weather pattern that brings above average rainfall to the Desert Southwest.

 Warming Things Up

 Wildflower seeds that sprout with cool winter storms often remain small and low to the ground until the springtime sun starts to warm the soil.
-They may not look like they are growing, but below the surface a strong root system is being built.
-As the temperatures get warmer the well established plants then put on a growth spurt and start to bloom.
+They may not look like they are growing, but a strong root system is developing below the surface.
+As the temperatures get warmer, the well established plants then put on a growth spurt and start to bloom.

 Harsh Desert Wind

 Frequent springtime windstorms without additional rain can bring about a quick end to the spring bloom or even prevent it from happening by killing off delicate sprouts.
 Dry, moving air dehydrates exposed surfaces of all living things, including human beings.
-Desert plants often have waxy, hairy or spiny leaves to baffle the wind and retain precious moisture.
-Humans carry and drink water as needed, but the wildflowers grow and bloom only until they dry out (or late-spring heat arrives,) leaving seeds scattered on the desert floor to produce the next generation.
+Desert plants often have waxy, hairy, or spiny leaves to baffle the wind and retain precious moisture.
+Humans can carry and drink water as needed, but the wildflowers must grow and bloom before they dry out, or late-spring heat arrives, in order to leave seeds scattered on the desert floor to produce the next generation.

 Where: Lower elevations on alluvial fans and foothills.